skttl/konstrukt-documentation/api/context-apps.md

 #### **AddContextApp(string name, string icon, Lambda contextAppConfig = null) : KonstruktContextAppConfigBuilder**

-Adds a contextApp to the Umbraco menu with the given name and icon.
+Adds a context app to the Umbraco menu with the given name and icon.

 ```csharp
 // Example